MLHale/CYBR8470/projects/project2.md

 20 points will be given for creating a `tagged release` on a code commit in your Github repository.
 If you are creating a generic open source library or tool - you might consider adding the release to NPM or another distribution repository.

 # Final Presentation
-You will be expected to prepare and deliver a final presentation video.
+You will be expected to prepare and deliver a final presentation.
 The presentation will be graded using the following rubric.
+You may prepare your presentation as a video or present it live on the final day of class.
+An extra credit of 5 points will be provided to everyone choosing to present live.

 ## Grading Criteria